mtnbonez/mtnbonez.github.io/_posts/2022-05-01-Exploring-Lofi-Pumpkin.md

 Dedicated to my pumpkin, Chance.

 This track has been one I've been noodling on for over a year.
-I've been riffing around the core guitalele part for well over a year now.
+I've been riffing around the core guitalele since starting to fingerpick more, but the piano part came in last moment when things were feeling hollow.
+The insect and nature sounds were ones I picked off ASMR videos I use for white-noise at work.
+I slipped in a few vocal samples of myself where I did clicks (*tch tch*) for interesting slapback delay effects - I was really happy with how they turned out!

+Have a listen and let me know what you think. :)

 #### Hardware
 * [Arturia KeyLab 49 Mk2](https://www.arturia.com/products/hybrid-synths/keylab49/overview)